-The Pokagon Band of the Potawatomi owe much to two men in their past.
-Chief Leopold Pokagon, from whom the Pokagon Band takes its name and his son, Simon.
+The Pokagon Band of the Potawatomi owes much to two men in their past.
+Chief Leopold Pokagon, from whom the Pokagon Band takes its name, and his son, Simon.
 Little is known about the elder Pokagon.
 The place and date of his birth are not known exactly, but he was probably born about 1775 near Bertrand, Michigan.

 The Potawatomi of this area had been influenced by Roman Catholicism dating back to the 1670s when Father Marquette first visited.
-The Pokagon found sponsorship among Catholic missionaries who were seeking to re-establish the long-abandoned French Catholic mission on the St. Joseph River.
+The Pokagon found sponsorship among Catholic missionaries seeking to re-establish the long-abandoned French Catholic mission on the St. Joseph River.
 Among these men was Father Stephen Theodore Badin who maintained a mission near the site of today’s Notre Dame University.
-Badin had great respect Pokagon and the relationship between the men would prove to be a critical factor in the Pokagon’s future.
+Badin had great respect for Pokagon, and the relationship between the men would be a critical factor in Pokagon’s future.

-By 1838 the tribe ony owned 874 acres on Silver Creek, near Dowagiac, and this is where they resettled.
+By 1838 the tribe only owned 874 acres on Silver Creek, near Dowagiac, and this is where they resettled.

 In 1840 the Pokagon obtained from Judge Epaphroditus Ranson, then an associate judge of the Michigan State Supreme Court, an opinion stating that as Christian, land-owning farmers, the Catholic Potawatomi were protected from forcible relocation by rights found in Michigan law.
 By way of Father Badin’s influence and General Brady’s acceptance of the court ruling, an amendment was made to the Treaty of Chicago (1833) which allowed the Pokagon Band to remain on the land of their fathers while almost all the rest of the Potawatomi people were removed west of the Mississippi.